Do you love diving and being in the water? How would it feel to have that passion as your full-time employment?

 A dive coordinator, training coordinator, or course director are advanced courses available for experienced instructors.
 While these positions involve a mix of diving and office work, they also offer the chance to earn a slightly higher salary than a line instructor and salaries can range from $35,000 to $70,000.

 Asides from instruction there may be a variety of commercial activities that require a dive instructor rating, which can increase earning capacity.

-These types of jobs usually need training in additional skills you can perform underwater.
-Think of a few of the less obvious and go for it.
-Median rates for an experienced commercial diver is higher than most at around $58,000 a year.
+These types of jobs usually need training in additional skills you can perform underwater, and often require an initial expense on specialised courses.
+Median rates for an experienced commercial diver are higher than most at around $58,000 a year.

 Summary of Scuba Diving Salaries